Azure/lza-oracle/docs/wiki/TERRAFORM.md

 Before using this module, you have to create your own ssh key to deploy and connect the virtual machine you will create.

-1. Do the following on the compure source:
+1. Do the following on the compute source:

 ```bash
 $ ssh-keygen -f ~/.ssh/lza-oracle-single-instance